Status of B2B Electronic Invoicing in France

-The DGFiP announced that companies will have to contract a "Certified Private Platform" (Plateforme Privée Certifiée), which will act as a trusted third party.
-The CPP will validate the invoices and send them to the French tax authority.
-Once accepted by the DGFiP, they will be delivered to the final recipient.
+The DGFiP has announced that companies must use a “Dematerialization Platform Partner” (Plateforme de Dématérialisation Partenaire - PDP) that will act as a trusted third party.
+The role of the PDP will be to transform, validate and send invoices to the French tax authority.

 The government plans to leverage the infrastructure of Chorus Pro, the current portal for e-invoicing with public administrations.
 It will be adapted to the new B2B e-invoicing system.